kalrnlo/luauberries/docs/pages-util.md

 		return
 	end)
 end
 ```

 ## Methods

 ### `iter`

-Iterates through the [`pages`](https://create.roblox.com/docs/reference/engine/classes/Pages) instance until complete and calls the given callback for each entry.
+Iterates through the [`pages`](https://create.roblox.com/docs/reference/engine/classes/Pages) instance until complete and calls the given callback for each entry. `iter` will also stop iterating if the callback returns "break".
+So that you don't have to
-`iter` will also stop iterating if the callback returns "break"
+waste api calls for advancing through every single page.

 ```luau
 local AvatarEditorService = game:GetService("AvatarEditorService")